-VT.
-LBR 7004-2.
+RULE 7004-2.
 SUMMONS.

 (a) Obtaining a Summons.
 The Clerk issues any summons required in an adversary proceeding filed in this Court.
 An attorney may obtain a summons electronically through PACER and then serve it.
 On request, the Clerk will mail a summons to any pro se plaintiff.
-The summons will contain the electronic signature of the Clerk and will have the same force and effect as if it had been executed in a non-electronic manner.